ssadhukhanv2/rmi-basic/Readme.md

 * **RMI [Remote Method Invocation]**

- Mechanism that allows object residing in one jvm to be accessed/invoked by an object residing in another jvm.
+ RMI is a mechanism that allows object residing in one jvm to be accessed/invoked by an object residing in another jvm.
 [Read More](https://www.tutorialspoint.com/java_rmi/java_rmi_introduction.htm)

+*Much of the RMI APIs appears to be deprecated. **Need to check whether and how it's used in mordern times***

 * [**Telusko Video Tutorials PlayList**](https://www.youtube.com/playlist?list=PLGwb7xZHg-oMR0e6TSHKbc2SKOn_HJ-DR)